cn0047/stash/ed/r/rest/README.md

 REST (Representational State Transfer) aka RESTful
 -

-REST - software architectural style.
+REST - software architectural style (loose set of rules).

 Properties:
 * Performance (servers and clients may be replaced and developed independently).